glowform/reproducible-research/Assignments/RR_assignment_5.md

 ## Git basics - forking and contributing

-Working with poblic repositories and contributing your changes.
+Working with public repositories and contributing your changes.

 **Forks** are copies of a repository created by users to freely experiment with changes without affecting the original project.